Mark-Kagach/learning_techical_ai_safety/README.md

 2. Generate a novel ML research idea, implement and communicate it (e.g. writing a paper, or big essay).

 ## Solution
 The solution is **consistency and seriousness of practice**.
 It is divided into [theoretical](https://github.com/Mark-Kagach/learning_ml/tree/24fe7c69d1fcb40b3a853f8659e0e7caa4388e28/Theoretical%20Practice) and [technical](https://github.com/Mark-Kagach/learning_ml/tree/24fe7c69d1fcb40b3a853f8659e0e7caa4388e28/Technical%20Practice) parts.
+This repository is a practice camp for improving my machine learning craft.

 I publish this because, besides the value of signaling, I work better under public accountability.

 Below I describe my learning approach and some additional details.

 ### Learning Algorithm
 1. **Understand** important concepts, techniques.